 " Mr. Garlikov, I want to thank you.
-I have just finished
+I

 reading your "Introduction to Ethics", and I loved it!
 You

-are a very good teacher and really know how to get your point across.
+are a very good teacher and really know how to get your point

-Normally I have to read through material at least twice before I can begin
+Normally I have to read through material at least twice before I can

 to grasp what the author is trying to say.
 I just wanted to thank